austinzheng/Cormorant/README.md

 - The REPL can only take one form at a time.
 - Large parts of the error handling system aren't implemented yet.
 Asserts will cause the REPL to quit if something goes wrong during evaluation.
 - There currently isn't any namespacing or symbol mangling, so be careful when defining macros (e.g. don't use `& rest` as a vararg).
-- Macros are cumbersome to define since the syntax-quote system hasn't yet been implemented.

 These will disappear as the feature set is filled out.